riceissa/issarice.com/wiki/givewell-staff-growth.md

 numbers are also of full-time staff only, so does not include interns, conversation notes writers, etc.

+In addition, [Attachment D][attachment_d] (cell B7) from the June 2016 board meeting projects not more than 53 employees by June 2017.

+Also from my board meeting page:

+> 21:10: Elie: Just going through our first round of turnover, where people who we
+> hired 3 years ago are deciding to move on.
+In conversations with us, doesn't
+> seem like good long-term fit for them.
+Until recently hasn't happened at all.
+> Surprised.
+>
+> *Relevant here is Milan Griffes, who worked at GiveWell from August 2014 to May
+> 2016 and who recently published a [post about his experience][milan], where he
+> lists "the object-level work didn't align well with my interests" as a reason
+> for leaving GiveWell.*

 Note also that *the gap between the two curves cannot decrease*.
 It is for this reason that the survival ratio is good to look at in addition to the above graph: